 - GER Requirements

 The Committee on Degrees will consider a course taken abroad for GER requirements 4 & 5 if it meets the criteria for that GER and it deals substantially with the country or region where you studied abroad.
 GER eligibility cannot be approved prior to your study abroad but must be requested upon your return and no requests will be considered without a detailed course syllabus.
-To submit a request, complete and submit a Petition to the Committee on Degrees: Request to Receive GER 4 or 5 Credit for Course Work Abroad (pdf).
+To submit a request, complete and submit a Course Substitution Request to the Committee on Degrees in the Dean of Undergraduate Studies Office (pdf).

 - Host Institution Transcripts

 Remember that even though you may only receive transfer credit at W&M for your courses, your grades will nonetheless be recorded on the transcript of your host institution abroad.
 While in some cases the W&M transcript showing your transfer credits from abroad may suffice, many graduate/professional schools require original transcripts from study abroad host institutions in addition to other application materials.
 If official transcripts from your study abroad experience are required, you will have to request them directly from the institution abroad or the program through which you studied.
 If you would like a letter from our office confirming that 1) you registered your study abroad with the Reves Center, 2) transfer credit from your study abroad is shown on your W&M transcript, and 3) official transcripts can only be obtained from your host institution abroad, please utilize our online request form.